psychicpasta/psychicpasta.github.io/README.md

-# psychicpasta.github.io

-Below is the link to the code review done for the enhancements:
+# CS 499 Final Project

+The following code review outlines the original artifacts that were set to be enhanced in line with the three catergories:\n
+1. Software design and engineering
+2. Algorithms and data structure
+3. Databases

 [Adam Manick: CS 499 Code Reivew](https://youtu.be/cWCt0xwkDtE)